 - Click the “X” to delete the app and confirm.

 Method 2.
-Drag-and-drop Mac apps from the Application folder to Trash
+Drag-and-drop Mac apps from the Application folder to the Trash

-Drag-and-Drop to Trash is a people-often-used method to remove files on the Mac computer.
+Drag-and-drop to Trash is a common method to remove files on the Mac computer.
 And if you want to remove a program on a Mac, just simply drag and drop its original app file to the Trash bin from the Application folder.

 - Go to the Applications folder through the Spotlight.